 - Minimum credit score: 680

 Credible is a free brokerage tool that can provide you with quotes from up to 11 lenders at once.
 Aside from consolidating the time spent seeking quotes from individual lenders, Credible offers users a birds-eye view of loans available, with a large range of repayment terms, APRs, and loan amounts that makes it easier to choose the ideal loan for your circumstances.
 The longest repayment terms on Credible stretch to 84 months.
-The APRs range from 3.49%-35.99% and loan amounts can range from $100 to $100,000.
-Users should note the minimum credit score of 680 means that Credible isn’t the best option for those with bad credit scores.
+The APRs range from 3.49% - 35.99% and loan amounts can range from $100 to $100,000.
+Users should note the minimum credit score of 680 means that Credible isn’t a suitable option for those with bad credit scores.
 But the flexibility and range of lenders and terms it summons in less than 2-minutes makes it an attractive tool for those navigating the lending market and exploring their options.

 - Why go with LendingTree?
 One of the longest repayment terms - up to 180 months